Aradhana devi dasi

 As the great granddaughter of a native Brazilian Shaman, she never could accept mainstream spiritual paths that were so limiting to her sensibilities.

 She worked for many years as a top model, actress and documentary filmmaker, while learning four languages and achieving great material success.
-Today, Aradhana runs a film production company with her devotee husband and serves every day with enthusiasm for the success of the Vedic Care Charity.
+Today, Aradhana runs a film production company with her devotee partner and serves every day with enthusiasm for the success of the Vedic Care Charity.

 Media & Editing